 NNJR has an open policy to encourage participation by our friends, family members and SCCA competitors who do not drive Porsches.
 We call this “X” class and is open to any brand car that meets our safety requirements.
-We even give a trophy for the fastest X class competitor.
+We often run SCCA classes for non-porches, when we can.

 Mis-classification can be protested.
 Use or deletion of any equipment not covered in these rules that, in the opinion of the Event Chairperson, results in increased performance will move the car into the next higher class (Improved or Modified).
 PROPER CLASSIFICATION IS THE RESPONSIBILITY OF THE ENTRANT.

 There are four categories of classes – Showroom Stock, Production, Improved and Modified.
 Categories are related to automobile configuration.